Vishal-ATD/guidelines-dev/how_to/install_ros.md

-Certainly!
-Here's a revised version of the detailed instruction on how to install ROS and include the installation of build dependencies using Python tools:

 ## Step 1: System Requirements
 Before installing ROS, ensure that your system meets the following requirements:
 - Ubuntu: ROS is primarily supported on Ubuntu Linux distributions.
 Check the ROS documentation for the specific Ubuntu version compatible with the ROS distribution you plan to install.